Spanish classes with Mexicans

 - Fabric looks like the word Fábrica (Factory) but it’s no way close to the actual meaning, the equivalent would be “Tela”.

-- Embarrassing is classic, and you have to be careful because it looks similar to Embarazado (Pregnant), however, the equivalent is “Apenado”.
+- Embarrassed is a classic, and you have to be careful because it looks similar to Embarazado (Pregnant), however, the equivalent is “Avergonzado”.

 Grammar is TOTALLY different, by this I mean, conjugation, question structure, tenses, and more.
 In our experience with CAD Members, subjective, for example, is hard to grasp.